2 Police Officers Shot During Fourth Of July Festivities On Ben Franklin Parkway: Police

-PHILADELPHIA (CBS) — Two police officers have been shot in the area of the Ben Franklin Parkway during Fourth of July festivities Monday night.
+PHILADELPHIA (CBS) — Two police officers were shot in the area of the Ben Franklin Parkway during Fourth of July festivities Monday night.
 The shooting happened on the 2500 block of Spring Garden Street around 9:45 p.m.

 People run for blocks from the Welcome America Festival on the Ben Franklin Parkway after two police officers were shot while working in the area of 2500 Spring Garden Street.
 A truly terrifying scene on what was supposed to be a night of celebration. @CBSPhilly pic.twitter.com/Bye1OEzQmF